coralieh51/sportseeFrontEnd/README.md

 ### `npm start`

+Launch the API from the `./back-end` folder project with the `npm start` command, refer to the README.md of the `sportseeAPI repository`.

-Runs the app in the development mode.\
+Runs the `front-end app` in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.If port 3000 is already used for the API, allow the use of another port (i.e : 3001) instead.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.